How to get an academic job - completing the application

-The journey to securing an academic job and impressing the hiring committee can be both thrilling and daunting.
+The journey to securing an academic job and impressing the hiring committee can be both thrilling and daunting - it starts with the application.
 Whether you aspire to be a professor, a lecturer, or a researcher, the competition is fierce, and each application plays a pivotal role in shaping your academic career.
 To help you stand out from the crowd and make the best impression, I've compiled a list of top tips for success in the academic job application process.

 1. Do your background research